 3. Time Saving Benefits

 Your sales team is best employed in the field, selling and talking to customers – gathering more information and generating revenue.
 So why are they spending their time manually capturing leads from your website?
 If six people are spending 10 minutes each just on this task, that’s a whole hour of potential selling time that could be saved using the automatic lead capture functionality of CRM.

 Can you pinpoint specific efficiency goals?
 Reduced maintenance and licence management costs, more effective support for users and simpler development paths should all feature in your ROI calculations.

 5. The Real Cost Of Your Investment

-Choosing the right supplier can be a minefield, with forced upgrades, the unexpected expense of additional features, varying licence costs, mysterious discount plans and the need to modernise the business’s IT infrastructure, proving common stumbling blocks for the unwary.
+Choosing the right supplier can be a minefield, with forced upgrades, the unexpected expense of additional features, varying license costs, mysterious discount plans and the need to modernize the business’s IT infrastructure, proving common stumbling blocks for the unwary.
 Be sure of your outlay before you make your calculations.